odrnk/bookmarkext/docs/initial_plan.md

 - add the record into `tag_arrow` table
 - add the records into `bookmark_tag` table, i.e. for each bookmark if it has `tagId` tag, then add also `parentTagId` tag and its ascendants

-Note: This method will be used when a new tag is created inside another and when a tag is copied and pasted into a new parent tag.
+Note: This method will be used when a tag is copied and pasted into a new parent tag.
-Todo: it should not be used for tag creation.
-Create a separate method for that.

-Upd: this method should also be used if one of them (or both) is a root tag.
-Хотя нет, скорее в создание. подумать еще раз. Поправить в ui текст: нельзя скопировать root tag его можно только переместить.

 ## Remove parent-child relation between tags
 ```json